jpverkamp/blog/content/reviews/books/Randall Munroe/How To Absurd Scientific Advice for Common Real-World Problems.md

 ---
 > Do not try any of this at home.
 The author of this book is an internet cartoonist, not a health or safety expert.

-In a nutshell, {{< goodreads author="Randall Monroe" >}} takes the humor that makes up [xkcd](https://xkcd.com/) and the [what if](https://what-if.xkcd.com/) series and turns it into a book series.
+In a nutshell, [[Randall Munroe]]() takes the humor that makes up [xkcd](https://xkcd.com/) and the [what if](https://what-if.xkcd.com/) series and turns it into a book series.
 It's weird, it's wonderful, and it's worth a read.
 You might just learn something-- even if it's not at all the thing you were expecting to learn.

 <!--more-->